-In terms of stats, using a balanced spread (2100 / 2100) or a fully defensive one (0 / 4200) are both fine options that work well on the character.
+Using a balanced spread (2100 / 2100) or a more defensive one (1000 / 3200) are both fine options that work well on the character.
 It all comes down to your personal preference.

-An amiibo becomes strongest if it is mirror matched all the way to Level 50 with its Learn button switched on.
-Playing a best-of-five match (configurable via the rules menu) will cause it to level up much faster.
+A Figure Player becomes strongest if it is mirror matched all the way to Level 50 with its Learn button switched on.
+Training will take several hours, but match rules can be interchangeably switched between Stock and Timed.

-- Neutral attack: A rapid jab that can be used as a mixup.
+- Neutral attack: A rapid jab that can be used every so often as a mixup.
 It’s mostly outclassed by other moves.